joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 ## Commits

 - Be a good contributor and write a [good commit message](https://chris.beams.io/posts/git-commit/)
-- If the changes you’re committing are related to an issue or merge request ([which they should be][everything-starts-with-an-issue]):
+- Install the [Git hook][git-hooks] that automates adding issue/merge request IDs to commit messages:
-   - In the commit message body, reference the project handle (`ce` for Community Edition and `ee` for Enterprise Edition) and issue/merge request ID (e.g. `gitlab-ce#1337` or `ux-research!1337`)
+   - At the root of the repository, run `ln -s ../../hooks/prepare-commit-msg .git/hooks/prepare-commit-msg`.
+This will keep your local Git hook up-to-date.
-   - If related to multiple issues or merge requests, put each reference on their own line
+   - Once installed, every time you commit, the hook will add the issues and merge requests IDs found on the staged files (and their folders) to the commit message body (e.g. `gitlab-ce#1337` or `ux-research!1337`)
-   - These references create a commit note in the issue/merge request, making it easy for other people to contribute and fork the design (especially important if someone is out-of-office)
+   - These references automatically create a commit note in the corresponding issue/merge request, making it easy for other people to contribute and fork the design (especially important if someone is out-of-office)

 ## Superpowers :stars: